Yukon Community Pilot – Open work permits (R205(a) - A75) – International Mobility Program

 Officers may issue an open work permit with a mandatory condition restricting the location to the participating community that is valid for 2 years from the date of decision or date of entry to Canada or until the expiry of the travel document, whichever comes first.

-If the passport expires before the end of the 2-year period, therefore limiting the initial YCP work permit validity, the foreign national may apply for the balance of the 2 years by submitting an application for a work permit extension after obtaining a new passport.
+If the passport expires before the end of the 2-year period, thereby limiting the initial YCP work permit validity, the foreign national may apply for the balance of the 2 years by submitting an application for a work permit extension after obtaining a new passport.
 The applicant must prove that they still meet the eligibility requirements.

 Work permit processing